BayesFlare/Flake/README.txt

 GRT- Gaussian Rise Time
      Gaussian Rise and Exponential Decay flares' (GREDs) Gaussian Rise section duration.
      Measured in lots of 30m.
+     *If field not in json file, variable will be randomly generated

 EDT- Exponential Decay Time
      GREDs Exponential Decays duration.
      Measured in lots of 30m
+     *If field not in json file, variable will be randomly generated

 Amp- Amplitude
      Amplitude of the flare
+     *If field not in json file, variable will be randomly generated

 FStart- Flare Start
 	The time at which the flare begins
 	Measured in lots of 30m
+	*If field not in json file, variable will be randomly generated

 FlareType- Flare Type
-	   >(Temporary until a better variable is implemented) Type of flare these parameters describe
-	   Type 1 are Impulse flares
+	   "Impulse" are Impulse flares
-	   Type 2 are GREDs
+	   "GRED" are GREDs
+	   *If field not in json file, GRED will be run by default

 *******************
 *GlobalParameters*